ethereum-optimism/optimism/.gitbook/contents/developer/features/custom-fee-token.md

 The following diagram shows the control flow for when a user sends `ether`.

   <img src="../../../assets/feature gas paying token eth.png" alt="">

+## Technical Review

+### Deposit

+The deposit of the custom paying token can only be triggered in the `OptimismPortal` contract.
+The `depositERC20Transaction` function overrides the `_mint` value, allowing layer 2 to mint the native token.

+The deposit of ETH can only be triggered in the `OptimismPortal` when the `L2ETHToken` is set.
+Users can either transfer ETH to `OptimismPortal` or call the `depositTransaction` function.
+The `depositTransaction` function retrieves the `opaqueData` in the `L1CrossDomainMessenger` contract.
+This `opaqueData` triggers the `RelayMessage` in the `L2CrossDomainMessenger` contract, allowing the `L2StandardBridge` to mint the L2 ETH ERC20 token.

+### Withdrawal

+The withdrawal of the custom paying token can only be triggered in the `L2ToL1MessagePasser` contract by either sending the custom paying token to this contract or calling the `initiateWithdrawal` function.
+The `_data` passed in the `MessagePassed` event is decoded in the L1 `OptimismPortal` contract.
+The `l2sender` decoded from the `_data` is `OptimismPortal`, allowing the `OptimismPortal` contract to transfer the custom paying token to the receiver's address.

+The withdrawal of ETH can be triggered in the `L2StandardBridge` contract.
+The `L2StandardBridge` contract burns the token and calls the `L2ToL1MessagePasser` contract to forward the message to the L1 `OptimismPortal` contract.
+In this case, the `l2sender` in `_data` is `L2StandardBridge`, enabling the `OptimismPortal` contract to transfer ETH to the receiver's address.